Materiality concept of accounting

 What constitutes materiality?

-Materiality of an amount is a matter of professional judgment.
+The materiality of an amount is a matter of professional judgment.
 Several factors are considered to decide whether a particular item is material or immaterial.
 Some important factors are discussed below:

 Size of the organization:

 The concept of materiality refers to the importance of a specific item in relation to other items on financial statements and largely depends on the size of the organization.
-For example, an expenditure of $500 may be material in relation to other financial statement items of a small business but immaterial to the financial statement items of a large corporation like Sony, Samsung, Northern Tools and General Electric.
+For example, an expenditure of $500 may be material in relation to other financial statement items of a small business but immaterial to the financial statement items of a large corporation like Sony, Samsung, Northern Tools, and General Electric.
 There is no rule of thumb available to determine the materiality of an amount.
-However, most of the accountants consider an amount immaterial if it is less than 2 or 3 percent of net income.
+However, most accountants consider an amount immaterial if it is less than 2 or 3 percent of net income.

 Cumulative effect: